ltrgoddard/thesis/temp.markdown

 1963 letter to Dorn, by which point Prynne had abandoned hope of placing *Hands Up!* with Routledge:

-> So I now have my eye on Eyre & Spottiswoode, who have published
+> \singlespacing So I now have my eye on Eyre & Spottiswoode, who have
-> American verse and would also be interested in the novel \[*The Rites
+> published American verse and would also be interested in the novel
-> of Passage*\].
-I am waiting for Donald’s return from Cincinnati (this
+> \[*The Rites of Passage*\].
+I am waiting for Donald’s return from
-> week) to plan another set of tactics, and hope you will bear with the
+> Cincinnati (this week) to plan another set of tactics, and hope you
-> delays. \[…\] Meanwhile Donald (with prompting) will I trust continue
+> will bear with the delays. \[…\] Meanwhile Donald (with prompting)
-> to scatter hints in the forum, like this one in a *New Statesman*
+> will I trust continue to scatter hints in the forum, like this one in
-> review of Spender’s new and worthless book.[^68]
+> a *New Statesman* review of Spender’s new and worthless book.[^68]

 \noindent Davie’s review, a cutting of which is pasted into the letter, combines traditional, Movement-style antipathy towards Stephen Spender,